Anish2915/Health-BlockChain/README.md

 ## 🤝 Contributing
 We welcome contributions to the project!
 Feel free to debug, find error and flaws or even creating a pull request.

-## 📜 License
-This project is licensed under the MIT license.
-See the `LICENSE` file for details.

 ## <div id='author'>🎓 Author</div>

 <p> <a href="https://github.com/Anish2915"><b>Anish Kumar </b><a/></p>